MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_cm_partial_resource_descriptor.md

 ### -field u.Interrupt.Group

 Specifies the processor group number.
 This member exists only if the NT_PROCESSOR_GROUPS constant is defined at compile time.
 This member can be nonzero only on Windows 7 and later versions of Windows.
-The <b>Group</b> and <b>Affinity</b> members together specify a group affinity that indicates which processors the device can interrupt.
-To specify an affinity for any group, set <b>Group</b> to ALL_PROCESSOR_GROUPS.
+The **Group** and **Affinity** members together specify a group affinity that indicates which processors the device can interrupt.
+To specify an affinity for any group, set **Group** to ALL_PROCESSOR_GROUPS.

 ### -field u.Interrupt.Level